pluralsight/guides/in-review/front-end-javascript/getting-started-with-ember-js/article.md

 # The application route and index route
 One of Ember's core differentiators is it's focus on routing as a first-class citizen.
 Unlike other JavaScript frameworks that view routing as an afterthought or something to be handled by a plugin, Ember has full fledged support for dynamic routing all handled from the client-side.
 This came from a mindset of JavaScript apps that "don't break the back button" and work in compliment with the features of modern browsers, rather than competing against them.

 Out of the box, every Ember application has a root-level route known as the "application" route.
-Let's take a look at what this means, why it's necessary, and how it affects the rest of our applicaiton.
+Let's take a look at what this means, why it's necessary, and how it affects the rest of our application.

+## Customizing the application route

+The application route is basically a "wrapper" for all other routes that get rendered in your app.

+## Customing the index route

+Each "parent" route in an app (including the application route) will, by default, render an index route when it is entered.

-# Our first route
+# Our first custom route

 Now that we have a decent understanding of the routes that Ember builds by default, let's take a crack at building our own route.

+## `app/router.js`

+## `routes/about.js`

+## `templates/about.hbs`

+# Pods

+# Components